Distinguished varieties in a family of domains associated with spectral interpolation and operator theory: Introduction

 \section{Introduction}

-Throughout the paper all operators are bounded linear operators defined on complex Hilbert spaces unless and otherwise specified.
+We denote by $\mathbb C,\, \mathbb D $ and $\mathbb T$ the space of complex numbers, the unit disc and the unit circle in the complex plane with center at the origin respectively.
+All operators considered are bounded linear operators defined on complex Hilbert spaces.
 A contraction is an operator with norm not greater than one.
-We define Taylor joint spectrum, spectral set, rational dilation for a tuple of commuting operators and distinguished boundary of a compact subset of $\mathbb C^n$ in Section 2.
-We denote by $\mathbb C,\, \mathbb D $ and $\mathbb T$ the space of complex numbers, the unit disc and the unit circle in the complex plane with center at the origin respectively.
-The polydisc $\mathbb D^n$ and the symmetrized polydisc $\mathbb G_n$ are considered only for $n\geq 2$.\\
+Throughout the paper we shall consider the symmetrized $n$-disc for $n\geq 2$ only.\\